Akeso helpline 0861 435 787

 At Akeso mental health facilities we believe wholeheartedly that no one should walk the road to mental health alone, and we take our role as your partner and professional healthcare provider incredibly seriously.

-But the reality is that no amount of professional help or personal care will enable you to walk this path if you aren’t actively committed to it.
+The reality is that no amount of professional help or personal care will enable you to walk this path if you aren’t actively committed to it.
 Treatment involves a willingness on your part to talk honestly and openly, to engage loved ones about tough and often complex issues, to challenge yourself and your beliefs, and to open your mind and your heart to change.
-You need courage, determination and motivation.
-And only you can provide that.
+You need courage, determination, and motivation - and only you can provide that.

 Once you have taken the decision to commit to treatment, the healthcare professionals at Akeso will go out of their way to provide you with the best possible care along the way.

-Admission is the first step, and involves an individual assessment during which you will be assigned both a psychiatrist and psychologist, who will work together throughout your stay at the our facility to ensure that he or she embarks upon the treatment plan that is best suited to your individual condition(s) and symptoms.
+Admission is the first step, and involves an individual assessment during which you will be assigned both a psychiatrist and psychologist, who will work together throughout your stay at our facility to ensure that you embark upon the treatment plan that is best suited to your individual condition(s) and symptoms.